 I was just sent an invite to a recurring meeting.
-I want to propose a new time, but only Accept, Decline, Tentative and Respond buttons show on the ribbon.
+I want to propose a new time, but only Accept, Tentative, Decline and another button shows to respond.

-I then added all three Propose New Time icons to the Quick Access Toolbar, but they are gray.
+I then added the Propose New Time icon to the Quick Access Toolbar, but it is greyed out.

 Why can’t I propose a new time?